 - you or the student are going to live in another country

-- you will be leaving temporarily for more than 2 years, or
+- you're leaving temporarily for more than 2 years, or

 - the student is studying outside Australia as part of a full time Australian course

-- the student is leaving temporarily and will not be continuing to study on a full time basis
+- the student is leaving temporarily and won't continue to study full time

-Otherwise you do not need to tell us that you or the student are leaving Australia.
-Australia's immigration department will advise us when you or the student leave and return to Australia.
+Otherwise, you don't need to tell us that you or the student are leaving Australia.
+Australia's immigration department tell us when you or the student leave and return to Australia.

 The easiest way to tell us about your travel plans is to use your Centrelink online account through myGov.
-You can get tailored information on how your payments and concession cards could be affected.
+We can tailor information on how it could affect your payments and concession cards.

 Read more about payments while outside Australia.